Food supply fears whet appetite for Dutch farm technology

 Outside Wim Peters’s greenhouses near the southeastern city of Eindhoven, the day is overcast and chilly but inside his tomatoes grow under dazzling lighting, with the climate controls permanently set at early spring.
 Bees from the greenhouses’ hive flit from plant to plant, pollinating them.

-Energy saving, multi-colored LED lights made by Dutch company Philips accelerate growth and allow customized plant cultivation.
+Energy saving, multi-coloured LED lights made by Dutch company Philips accelerate growth and allow customised plant cultivation.
 “Red light is very important for photosynthesis and growth,” Peters said.
 “But you need blue light to give the tomato a good shape.”

 Produce ripens year-round in this environment, helping to make the Netherlands the world’s second-largest exporter of tomatoes after Mexico, with nearly 20 percent of global trade.